jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 - Consider a `->d_parent` -> new helper `debugfs_node_parent`
 - `->d_inode` -> `debugfs_node_inode` (just check arg type)

+- static anonymous struct in `ie6xx_wdt.c` didn't have a field transformed.
+This is common in drivers because there is a global struct for debug stuff.

 - (might be done) Change `rchan_callbacks` users to convert to `dentry`

 - Consider removing the `all_function_calls` thing and replacing it with: `identifier f = {identifier wrapper_function_returns.wfr, identifier wrapper_function_args.wfa, ... };`